kumar18tushar/kumar18tushar.github.io/_posts/2019-01-17-HISTOGRA-spoj.md

 Once we have index of the minimum value, the max area is maximum of following three values:
   * Maximum area in left side of minimum value (Not including the min value)
   * Maximum area in right side of minimum value (Not including the min value)
-  * Number of bars multiplied by minimum value.
+  * Number of bars multiplied by minimum value.<br/>